Join our Lenten Campaign 2024.

 The third is as both.

 Chesterton argued that to really understand Francis as he was – and not as we want him to be – we need to confront both his “gaiety and austerity”.
-We need to see the man of The Flowers of Saint Francis, whose radical activism was inseparable from his faith.
+We need to see the man of, whose radical activism was inseparable from his faith.
 Francis looked out at the world with great love, but also denied himself basic pleasures.
 Like many great saints, his passion for creation was fueled by the sacraments.
 His “Canticle of the Sun” talks of “mother earth” and “brother wind”, but also of “sister bodily death” and “mortal sin” (“woe to those who die” in it, he warned).
 Some would reduce Francis’ compassion to personal eccentricity; most would inflate it until there’s little room for anything else.
 But Francis was who he was: not a religious stoic or a secular hippie, but a fool for Christ.

 Chesterton’s analysis shouldn’t be far from our minds as Pope Francis, the first pope to adopt the name, visits the United States.
 Americans are a pragmatic people – we like to split things in two like firewood and put them in their place, especially in politics – so it’s no wonder that we find ourselves in the same binary dilemma with Francis.
 Political liberals see a “breath of fresh air” for a backwards church, a progressive pope who (despite some inevitable “far-right” positions) cares about the environment, warns us about unfettered capitalism, and declares “who am I to judge?”
 Meanwhile, political conservatives laud Francis’ leadership on family, simplicity, and human dignity, but push back against his “far-left” inclinations as fallible at best, dangerous at worst.